-Contrary to other L2N applications, deployment of nodes is likely to happen in batches out of a box.
+Contrary to other LLN applications, deployment of nodes is likely to happen in batches out of a box.
 Typically, hundreds of nodes are being shipped by the manufacturer with pre-programmed functionalities which are then rolled-out by a service provider or subcontracted entities.
 Prior or after roll-out, the network needs to be ramped-up.
-This initialization phase may include, among others, allocation of addresses, (hierarchical) roles in the network, synchronization, determination of schedules, etc.
+This initialization phase may include, among others, allocation of addresses, (possibly hierarchical) roles in the network, synchronization, determination of schedules, etc.

 If initialization is performed prior to roll-out, all nodes are likely to be in each others 1-hop radio neighborhood.
 Pre-programmed MAC and routing protocols may hence fail to function properly, thereby wasting a large amount of energy.
-Whilst the major burden will be on resolving MAC conflicts, any proposed U-L2N routing protocol needs to cater for such a case.
+Whilst the major burden will be on resolving MAC conflicts, any proposed U-LLN routing protocol needs to cater for such a case.
+For instance, 0-configuration and network address allocation needs to be properly supported, etc.

-If initialization is performed after roll-out, nodes will have a finite set of one-hop neighbors, likely of low cardinality.
-Any proposed L2N routing protocol ought to support the autonomous organization and configuration of the network at lowest possible energy cost [Lu2007].
-The result of such organization ought to be that each node or sets of nodes are uniquely addressable so as to facilitate the set up of schedules, etc. The L2N protocol hence ought to support unicast and multicast transmission schemes, among others.
-Solutions should refrain from broadcasting.
+If initialization is performed after roll-out, nodes will have a finite set of one-hop neighbors, likely of low cardinality (in the order of 5-10).
+Any proposed LLN routing protocol ought to support the autonomous organization and configuration of the network at lowest possible energy cost [Lu2007], where autonomy is understood to be the ability of the network to operate without external impact.
+The result of such organization ought to be that each node or sets of nodes are uniquely addressable so as to facilitate the set up of schedules, etc.